CuBoulder/Documentation/docs/Tools/Drupal_Onboarding.md

 Once you have something ready for commit, or you have code that is tested, working, and ready for a pull request-- the code push process works as you would expect.
 In each of the repos that resides in our nextpress project, we will need to push that new code to its respective remote repository.
 Do not push to nextpress remote repo, just the afformentioned custom repositories that reside within your nextpress project.

 `cd` into any repository that you have been working in.
 You can run `git status` in each custom repo to see what files were modified. `git add <filename>` any files you have changed that are included in the ticket, and `git push` to the respective branch in that remote repository.

+---

+## Setting up your IDE for Drupal

+The following sections are a list of Drupal community reccommended IDE extensions that may help with your Drupal development.
+They are not required to install, but may make some aspects of development easier for you.

+### VS Code

+The following is a list of recommended official and contributed extensions that will allow you to configure Visual Studio Code for Drupal PHP and JavaScript development.
+A community-curated list of extensions can be found at viatsko/awesome-vscode.

+- [phpcs](https://marketplace.visualstudio.com/items?itemName=ikappas.phpcs): provides integration for PHP CodeSniffer (phpcs) code linting.
+- [phpcbf](https://github.com/soderlind/vscode-phpcbf): This extension provides the PHP Code Beautifier and Fixer (phpcbf) command for Visual Studio Code.
+- [PHP DocBlocker](https://marketplace.visualstudio.com/items?itemName=neilbrayfield.php-docblocker): provides auto-complete for PHP docblocks.
+- [Empty Indent](https://marketplace.visualstudio.com/items?itemName=DmitryDorofeev.empty-indent): removes indent of empty lines on save.
+- [PHP Debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug): provides launch configuration support for XDebug.
+Requires XDebug.

+#### Intellisense Extensions

+The intellisense extension you may want to use may vary based on your license requirements and Drupal web site.
+See below.

+- [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client): provides support for PHP code completion and intellisense that supports any PHP file extension (module, inc, etc...).
+- [PHP Intellisense](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-intellisense): provides support for PHP code completion and intellisense, but only for files using the PHP extension.

+#### Twig Extensions

+The following extensions are especially helpful for Twig template development.

+- [Twig Language](https://marketplace.visualstudio.com/items?itemName=mblode.twig-language): Syntax highlighting, Snippets, Emmet, Pretty Diff Formatting, Hover,HTML intellisense
+- [Twig Language 2](https://marketplace.visualstudio.com/items?itemName=mblode.twig-language-2): All of the features of Twig Language 1 but without HTML Intellisense

+---

+### PHPStorm

+[PHPstorm](http://www.jetbrains.com/phpstorm/) is an innovative, Java-based integrated development environment (IDE) engineered by JetBrains for PHP and web developers.

+A full walkthrough of configuring PHPStorm is located [here](https://www.drupal.org/docs/develop/development-tools/configuring-phpstorm)